Elizabeth Carroll Personal Bio

 In 2012, Elizabeth became a Dr. Drew Life Changer when the Marriage Boot Camp team was called to save the marriages of four of Dr. Drew’s most challenging couples.
 Again the team was successful and all the marriages made dramatic changes for the better.

 In 2012 - 2013, Thinkfactory and WeTV brought the toughest challenge yet to Elizabeth and the Marriage Boot Camp team.
-The idea was to put five of the toughest Bridezillas and their spouses, with marriages on the rocks, in a reality house while the Marriage Boot Camp team attempted to save the marriages.
+The idea was to put five of the toughest Bridezillas and their spouses, with marriages on the rocks, in a reality house while the Marriage Boot Camp team came in to save the marriages.
 The show was a big hit for WeTV.

-In 2013, Jim and Elizabeth Carroll appeared on Fox News, The Today Show with Kathy Lee and Hoda, CNN, Fox and Friends, Head Line News, ABC, CBS, NBC, Huffington Live, Arthur Kade, Glamour Magazine and many more while promoting the Marriage Boot Camp Bridezillas series.
+In 2013, Jim and Elizabeth Carroll appeared on Fox News, The Today Show with Kathy Lee and Hoda, CNN, Fox and Friends, Head Line News, ABC, CBS, NBC, Huffington Post Live, Arthur Kade, Glamour Magazine and many more while promoting the Marriage Boot Camp Bridezillas series.

-Though Elizabeth had planned to remain single for the rest of her life, God had other plans.
-In 2009, Elizabeth met the love of her life on an online dating site.
+Though Elizabeth had planned to remain single for the balance of her life, God had other plans.
+In 2009, Elizabeth met the love of her life on an on-line dating site.
 Jim Carroll was the perfect match for Elizabeth.
 They married on June 21st, 2009 and are happily married today.
 Jim and Elizabeth work as a team in the Marriage Boot Camp to change lives and heal relationships.